MartinAllsbrook/habit-tracker/README.md

 # Martin's Habit Tracker
 An app to to track all your habits!
 Built with Next.js and [Deployed on Deno](https://habit-tracker.martinallsbrook.deno.net/)

-I'm forcing a lot of things dynamic right now because of an error with static pages on Deno Deploy.
-This hasent fully fixed the issue any many of my prod builds are failing, but the app does run locally.
-Hopefully this can be resolved or I'll move the project off of the Deno runtime or something.
+I'm runnig into an error with Deno Deploy and Next static pages, so many of my prod builds are failing, but the app does run locally.
+I'm forcing a lot of things dynamic right now to try and mitigate the issue but this hasent fully fixed it.
+Hopefully I can resolve it or I'll move the project off of the Deno runtime or something. :0

 ## Tooling: